Sign in →

 Ordering Guidance

-Carrier detection using enzyme levels is unreliable for female patients as results may be within the normal values.
-For testing carrier status, order FABRZ / Fabry Disease, Full Gene Analysis, Varies.
+Enzyme testing is unreliable for female patients as results may be within the normal values even in affected female patients; order GLA / Fabry Disease, GLA Gene Sequencing with Deletion/Duplication, Varies.

 Additional Testing Requirements

 Urine sediment analysis for the accumulating trihexoside substrate and measurement of globotriaosylsphingosine are recommended.
-Order both CTSU / Ceramide Trihexosides and Sulfatides, Random, Urine and LGB3S / Globotriaosylsphingosine, Serum.
+Order both CTSU / Ceramide Trihexosides and Sulfatides, Random, Urine and LGB3S / Globotriaosylsphingosine, Serum in conjunction with this test.

 Necessary Information